vpaklatzis/go-mqtt/docker/README.md

     * `vernemq.yaml` file: docker-compose file, contains the necessary configuration to run the VerneMQ docker image inside a docker container.

-    * `services.yaml` file: docker-compose file, contains the necessary configuration to run the producer and consumer images inside docker containers.
+    * `services.yaml` file: docker-compose file, contains the necessary configuration to run the publisher and subscriber images inside docker containers.

+    * `mongo.yaml` file: docker-compose file, contains the necessary configuration to run MongoDB docker image inside a docker container.

 The brokers by default accept mqtt connections and messages to the port 1883 via tcp.